karimarttila/javascript/webstore-demo/simple-server/README.md

 ### What Next?

 I get bored easily, I think I leave the Node land at least for a while.
-And I have to recertify one AWS certification soon and make another certification in Azure, so there is plenty of other learning to do in the near future.
+And I have to take one AWS recertification soon and make another certification in Azure, so there is plenty of other learning to do in the near future.
 After those efforts I thought that it might be a nice idea to implement the Simple Server in Java and Python just to compare the four languages with the same implementation: Java, Python, Clojure and Javascript.
-And perhaps I'm going to learn Go next and do the implemenation in Go as a Go exercise.
+And perhaps I'm going to learn Go next and do the implementation in Go as a Go exercise.

 Let's see if there are chances to use Javascript/Node in my future corporation projects.
 Time will tell.
 But at least for now I say goodbye to Node land.